vu21csen0100378Asgraghavendra/pragnya-website/sandugul/README.md

-## my profile
+## RAGHU
-i  am Raghavendra rao
+My self Raghavendra rao
-i have completed my schooling in GSS vinukonda
+I have completed my schooling in GSS vinukonda
-i have completed my inter at vignan guntur
+and inter at vignan guntur.
-i goal is to get a god job which is high paid in good comapy
+My goal is to get a god job in  high paid good comapy
-present i am prushing b-tech
+At present iam pursuing my B.Tech in gitam university.

 ![THIS IS ME](RAGHU.jpg)